cben/sandbox/README.rst

 - **Lists** are created by + or * or - bullets.  *There must be an empty line before the list.*

   1. Numbered lists also work.
-    2. To nest lists just indent them more spaces.
+  2. To nest lists just indent them the same amount as text after the parent's list bullet.
-        + 8 spaces for more nested etc...
+     + more nested etc...